schwidom/research/cnf_enumeration/swi-prolog_001/README.md

 ```
 false.

-% The same formula cn also be printed with logical operators in utf8
+% The same formula can also be printed with logical operators in utf8

 ?- cnf_config_pp_utf8.
 true.